-Line 302 Legal Name of Filer
+Line 302 Legal Name of Filer Line 402

-Line 302 Legal Name of File

-T .
-403

-Line 402

 Enter the legal name of the filer from Line 102.

 2. GROSS BILLED REVENUES - GENERAL

 Report gross billed revenues as directed.

 • Note on Gross Earned Revenues Reporting. - Filers that maintain records in accordance with Generally Accepted Accounting Principles and that record revenues when earned instead of when billed, may use earned revenues to represent billed revenues as long as they do so consistently from reporting period to reporting period.
 These revenues should not include amounts that cannot be billed to customers.
 Filers using earned revenues to represent billed revenues need not impute earned revenue for redeemed credits if no earned revenue is recorded when credits are redeemed.
 To the extent that earned revenues are net of any uncollectible amounts, these uncollectible amounts must not be included on Line 421 or Line 422.